nabilfarhann/codesharing/README.md

 # codeSharing
 ![codesharing demo](demo.gif)

+:star2::star2: **Don't forget to give this repo a star!** :star2::star2:

 ## Description
 Collaborative code editor for education or working purpose.
 You can share your code and make a video call with other user.
 There is also chat features where you can chat with all user that are in the same room.